Anish-Reddy-K/embeddium/README.md

 Embeddium is a user-friendly desktop application that democratizes access to vector databases and embeddings.
 It's designed to simplify complex processes, making powerful embedding tools accessible to non-technical users, small businesses, researchers, and hobbyists alike.

-# WORKING ON THE "GPU DEVICE NOT BEING DETECTED" issue in v1.0.0, eta.
-1 day

 Download here: https://anish-reddy-k.github.io/embeddium-app/

 ![Embeddium Logo](resources/readme_logo.png)